This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 www.ewon.com.au; Phone: 1800 246 545

-THERE ARE TWO EDR SCHEMES AVAILABLE FOR CREDIT DISPUTES IN AUSTRALIA.
-THEY ARE:
+THERE IS ONE EDR SCHEME AVAILABLE FOR CREDIT DISPUTES IN AUSTRALIA:

-All lenders, finance brokers, mortgage managers and mortgage originators who arrange or provide credit under the credit law from 1 July 2010 must be members of an ASIC approved EDR scheme as a condition of the license (or registration).
+All lenders, finance brokers, mortgage managers and mortgage originators who arrange or provide credit must be members of AFCA as a condition of the license (or registration).
 This means that if you have a dispute and the credit law applies then you can go to EDR about your dispute (in most circumstances).

 I’VE GOT A DISPUTE, WHAT DO I DO NOW?